-The deadline for receipt of abstracts and technical summaries is December 1, 2012.
-Notification of acceptance will be e-mailed by February 15, 2013 (February 22 for Late-News papers).
-Authors of accepted papers will be directed to an on-line "Authors Kit" with instructions for the preparation of the paper to be published in the Symposium Digest.
-The paper shall consist of four pages, including all illustrations and is due March 8, 2013 (March 15 for Late-News papers).
+The deadline for receipt of abstracts and technical summaries is December 1, 2014.
+Notification of acceptance will be e-mailed by February 9, 2015 (The deadline for late-news papers is January 26, 2015; notification of acceptance, February 27, 2015).
+Authors of accepted papers will be directed to an online "Authors Kit" with instructions for the preparation of the paper to be published in the Symposium Digest.
+The paper shall consist of four pages, including all illustrations, and is due March 9, 2015 (March 30 for Late-News papers).